-RSPT 2353 NEONATAL/PEDIATRIC CARDIOPULMONARY CARE (2-4) CREDIT 3 Prerequisite: Admission into the Respiratory Care Program A study of neonatal/pediatric cardiopulmonary care.
+RSPT 2353 NEONATAL/PEDIATRIC CARDIOPULMONARY CARE (2-4) CREDIT 3 Prerequisite: Admission into the Respiratory Care Program

+A study of neonatal/pediatric cardiopulmonary care.
 The use of a microcomputer for application software is required.

-RSPT 2414 MECHANICAL VENTILATION (2-6) CREDIT 4 Prerequisite: Admission into the Respiratory Care Program The study of mechanical ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.
+MECHANICAL VENTILATION (2-6) CREDIT 4 RSPT 2414

+The study of mechanical ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.
 Includes indications, complications, and physiologic effects/principles of mechanical ventilation.
 Emphasizes initiation, management, and weaning of ventilatory support.
 The use of a microcomputer for application software is required.

-RSPT 2425 CARDIOPULMONARY DIAGNOSTICS (2-6) CREDIT 4 Prerequisite: Admission into the Respiratory Care Program A study of physical, radiological, hemodynamic, laboratory, nutritional, and cardiopulmonary diagnostic assessments.
+RSPT 2425 CARDIOPULMONARY DIAGNOSTICS (2-6) CREDIT 4

+A study of physical, radiological, hemodynamic, laboratory, nutritional, and cardiopulmonary diagnostic assessments.
 Course will emphasize restrictive lung diseases, neuromuscular, and cardiac diseases.
 The use of a microcomputer for application software is required.

-RSPT 2460 CLINICAL IV - RESPIRATORY THERAPY/THERAPIST (0-0-12) CREDIT 4 Prerequisite: Admission into the Respiratory Care Program A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+RSPT 2460 CLINICAL IV - RESPIRATORY THERAPY/THERAPIST (0-0-12) CREDIT 4

+A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.